atmtools/typhon/doc/tutorials/fileset.rst

    Data: 2) Second line...

-Using additional arguments for creating a file works very similar as above, we can use :meth:`~typhon.spareice.datasets.Dataset.write` here.
-Another difference is that we have to generate a filename first by using :meth:`~typhon.spareice.datasets.Dataset.generate_filename`.
+Using additional arguments for creating a file works very similar as above, we can use :meth:`~typhon.files.fileset.FileSet.write` here.
+Another difference is that we have to generate a filename first by using :meth:`~typhon.files.fileset.FileSet.generate_filename`.

 .. code-block:: python